jhpyle/docassemble/_docs/helloworld.md

 To do this, we bundle our interview into a "package."
-Packages can be installed on the same system, or another system, or they can be shared with other developers or post it on [GitHub].
+Packages can be installed on the same system, or another system, or they can be shared with other developers or posted on [GitHub].

 Go to the Folders menu and select "Packages."